esl/MongooseIM/doc/user-guide/Getting-started.md

 Gajim is available on Ubuntu, CentOS & Windows.

-Warning: Gajim has largely obsolete UX
+Warning: Gajim has largely obsolete UX.
-Gajim is still maintained, and has console that is extremely useful for debugging and testing/validation purposes.
+However, it is still maintained, and has console that is extremely useful for debugging and testing/validation purposes at the XMPP protocol level.

 1. Launch Gajim.
 Ignore the window with Plugin updates.
 2. Go to Edit -> Accounts.